top of page

 When freshly cut, the edges of each piece of leather are square and rough.

-Each edge is sanded to be round, flush and smooth, then carefully brush dyed, and when fully prepared, polished to a glossy finish with beeswax.
+Each edge is sanded to be round, flush and smooth, then carefully brush dyed, and when fully prepared, polished to a glossy finish.

 Featured Items